gomorpheus/morpheus-docs/release_notes/current.rst

   - The setting for existing clouds will not be changed.
   - `SSH / WinRM / Gust Execution` was previously the default setting and ` Cloud Init / Unattend (when available)` needed to be set manually, which is the recommended Agent Install mode.

+Clusters: Create Cluster: Review Tab Enhancements
+  The Review Tab in the Create Cluster wizard has been update with:
+     - Added:
+        VOLUME DETAILS, NETWORK DETAILS, SERVICE PLAN, POD CIDR, and LAYOUT
+     - Removed:
+        GROUP

+Convert To Managed: Instance Type list filtered by Role Permissions The Instance Types available to a user to select from during the Convert to Managed action are now filtered by the users Instance Type Access Role permissions.

+Currencies: Brazil, Chile currencies added

 Google Cloud: Shared network support added